Skip to contents

 Introduction

-This is a basic introduction to how to use rstanbmcm to fit Bayesian mixture cure models in Stan.
+This is a quick start, basic introduction to how to use multimcm to fit Bayesian mixture cure models in Stan.

 Data

-We will use the Checkmate 067 study data set.
+We will use the xxx data set.
 The data have already been arranged in to the correct format and saved within the package so we can load it as follows.

 data("surv_input_data", package = "rstanbmcm")